 - Water – to rinse things.

-Also – you should always be carrying water for you all to drink.
-Do not drink the water in the survival kit, because if you are like me….it has probably been there a while.
+Also – it would be best if you always were carrying water for you all to drink.
+Do not drink the water in the survival kit because if you are like me….it has probably been there a while.

 2. Do not give them anything to watch or read